The music box operad: Random generation of musical phrases from patterns: Introduction

 The way in which such algorithms represent and manipulate musical data is crucial.
-Indeed, the data structures used to represent musical phrases orient the nature of the operations we can define of them.
-Considering operations producing new phrases from old ones is important to specify algorithms to randomly generate music.
-A possible way for this purpose consists to give at input some musical phrases and the algorithm creates a new one by blending them through operations.
-Therefore, the willingness to endow the infinite set of all musical phrases with operations in order to obtain suitable algebraic structures is a promising approach.
-Such interactions between music and algebra is a fruitful field of investigation~\cite{Hud04,Mor18,Jed19}. \medbreak
+Indeed, the data structures used to represent musical phrases orient the nature of the operations we can define on them.
+Operations that produce new phrases from old ones are an important ingredient in specifying algorithms similar to those that manipulate formal grammars to randomly generate music.
+A possible way for this purpose consists in giving at input some musical phrases and the algorithm creates a new one by blending them through operations.
+Therefore, the willingness to endow the infinite set of the musical phrases with operations in order to obtain suitable algebraic structures is a promising approach.
+Such interactions between music and algebra form a fruitful field of investigation~\cite{War45,Hud04,Tym11,And18,Jed19}.
+For instance, in~\cite{Hud04} (see also~\cite{HQ18}), musical phrases are encoded as treelike structures wherein phrases are associated by concatenation or by superposition.
+In~\cite{Mor87}, an abstraction of phrases is proposed wherein pitch classes are used instead of absolute notes.
+In~\cite{Eib18}, a phrase is a sequence of tuples containing data including a pitch, a duration, and a volume.
+Moreover, \cite{CCI01} reviews a wide range of other data structures.